Decks vs. Patios: How to Choose the Right Outdoor Space for You

 Cost

 Patios not only cost less to build initially, but durable materials like stamped concrete and stone also mean fewer maintenance costs.
-The cost per square foot of a patio ranges from $15-$50, whereas a deck is approximately $25-$55.
+The cost per square foot of a patio often falls in the $15-$50 range, whereas a deck is approximately $25-$55.
 Keep in mind that costs will vary depending on which materials you choose, the size of the build, and who is building it.

 What’s the ROI for a Deck vs. Patio?